makspll/bevy_mod_scripting/readme.md

 Rhai currently does not have any utilities existing for generating documentation (for the rust provided API), once something comes out we'll include it.

+## Configuration

+- `SCRIPT_DOC_DIR` - documentation is generated in `assets/scripts/docs` or to the path in this ENV variable if it's set.

 ## Examples